 Continental Resources (NYSE: CLR) is a Top 10 independent oil producer in the United States.
 Based in Oklahoma City, Continental is the largest leaseholder and producer in the nation's premier oil field, the Bakken play of North Dakota and Montana.
-The company also has significant positions in Oklahoma, including its recently discovered SCOOP play and the Northwest Cana play.
+The Company also has significant positions in Oklahoma, including its SCOOP discovery and the Northwest Cana play.
 With a focus on the exploration and production of oil, Continental is on a mission to unlock the technology and resources vital to American energy independence.
-In 2013, the company will celebrate 46 years of operation.
+In 2014, the Company celebrated 47 years of operation.
 For more information, please visit www.CLR.com.

 Cautionary Statement for the Purpose of the "Safe Harbor" Provisions of the Private Securities Litigation Reform Act of 1995